Frenkel line

-In fluid dynamics, the Frenkel line is a proposed boundary on the phase diagram of a supercritical fluid, separating regions of qualitatively different behavior.
+In thermodynamics, the Frenkel line is a proposed boundary on the phase diagram of a supercritical fluid, separating regions of qualitatively different behavior.
 Fluids on opposite sides of the line have been described as "liquidlike" or "gaslike", and exhibit different behaviors in terms of oscillation, excitation modes, and diffusion.

+Other proposed similar boundary lines include for example the Fisher-Widom line and the Widom line.

 Overview

 Two types of approaches to the behavior of liquids are present in the literature.
 The most common one is based on a van der Waals model.
 It treats the liquids as dense structureless gases.
 Although this approach allows explanation of many principal features of fluids, in particular the liquid-gas phase transition, it fails to explain other important issues such as, for example, the existence in liquids of transverse collective excitations such as phonons.

 Another approach to fluid properties was proposed by Yakov Frenkel.
 It is based on the assumption that at moderate temperatures, the particles of liquid behave in a manner similar to a crystal, i.e. the particles demonstrate oscillatory motions.
 However, while in crystals they oscillate around their nodes, in liquids, after several periods, the particles change their nodes.
 This approach is based on postulation of some similarity between crystals and liquids, providing insight into many important properties of the latter: transverse collective excitations, large heat capacity, and so on.

 From the discussion above, one can see that the microscopic behavior of particles of moderate and high temperature fluids is qualitatively different.
 If one heats a fluid from a temperature close to the melting point to some high temperature, a crossover from the solid-like to the gas-like regime occurs.
 The line of this crossover was named the Frenkel line, after Yakov Frenkel.